Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

-On the 2022--2025 test period, the joint model exhibits a highly selective forecasting behavior, characterized by high precision but low recall, as we can see from Tables \ref{tab:test_zone_metrics_inc} and \ref{tab:test_zone_metrics_dec}.
-Average precision is approximately $0.30$ for INC trades and $0.77$ for DEC trades, indicating relatively few false positives, while recall remains around $0.04$--$0.05$, meaning that only a small fraction of all realized spike events is acted upon.
+On the 2022--2025 test period, the joint model exhibits a highly selective forecasting behavior, characterized by high precision but low recall, as reported in Tables~\ref{tab:test_zone_metrics_inc} and~\ref{tab:test_zone_metrics_dec}.
+Average precision is approximately $0.30$ for DEC trades and $0.77$ for INC trades, indicating relatively few false positives, while recall remains around $0.04$--$0.05$, meaning that only a small fraction of all realized spike events is acted upon.
 This pattern reflects a profit-oriented design: the strategy trades only when the model assigns high confidence to extreme DART deviations, favoring signal quality over coverage.

 To assess whether the model is selecting {economically relevant} spikes rather than arbitrary subsets of hours, Figures~\ref{fig:hour_histograms} and~\ref{fig:month_histograms} compare the empirical distributions of realized DART spikes with those selected by the model.
 In each case, we compare both against the full sample of hours and against the largest spike quantiles.
 Across both hour-of-day and month-of-year dimensions, the model-selected distributions align much more closely with the largest observed spikes than with the unconditional sample.